 Her first novel THE NOT KNOWING was published in 2005, followed the next year with the award-winning short story compendium LONDON NOIR, which she edited, and in 2007 with the punk noir novel THE SINGER.
 Her third novel, BAD PENNY BLUES, inspired by the unsolved 'Jack the Stripper' murders of 1959-65 was published in 2010 to great critical acclaim.
-Her most recent book, WEIRDO, a tale of teenage trauma and female transgression set on the Norfolk coast was shortlisted for the EDP-Jarrolds East Anglian Book of the Year, longlisted for the New Angles prize, the Gordon Burn Prize and the Theakston's Old Peculier Crime Novel of the Year and the Grand Prix de Littérature Policiére for 2014.
+Her most recent book, WEIRDO, a tale of teenage trauma and female transgression set on the Norfolk coast was shortlisted for the EDP-Jarrolds East Anglian Book of the Year, longlisted for the New Angles prize, the Gordon Burn Prize, the Theakston's Old Peculier Crime Novel of the Year and the Grand Prix de Littérature Policiére for 2014.
 It was named Book of the Year 2012 by Loud and Quiet Magazine and crimesquad.com